Canada vows to be next country to go after Facebook to pay for news

 Michael Geist, Canada Research Chair in Internet and e-commerce Law at the University of Ottawa, said Canada should aspire to Google’s approach, where companies put money into content that provided added value.

-"If we follow the Australian model ... we'll find ourself in much the same spot," he said by phone.
-"Everybody loses.
-The media organizations lose ...
-Facebook loses."
+“If we follow the Australian model... we’ll find ourself in much the same spot,” he said by phone.
+“Everybody loses.
+The media organisations lose...
+Facebook loses.”

-Kevin Chan, head of public policy for Facebook in Canada, said there were "other options to support news in Canada that will more fairly benefit publishers of all sizes".
-(Reporting by David Ljunggren; Editing by David Gregorio)
+Kevin Chan, head of public policy for Facebook in Canada, said there were “other options to support news in Canada that will more fairly benefit publishers of all sizes”. — Reuters